armanniaruhi/ComputationalImaging_BM3D/README.md

 ---
+# Instruction to use the different application in the repository
+---

-# Create a Conda Environment from a YAML File
+## Create a Conda Environment from a YAML File

 To create a new conda environment using a YAML file (`environment.yml`), follow these steps: